Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Proof of the theorem of the cone

 hence

 This contradicts the fact that $\alpha<\alpha'$, therefore the proposition is proved.

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:cone}] Given $a\in\Omega$ and $\alpha>\alpha_0(a)$, let $r_1>0$ be the constant given by Proposition \ref{thm-unicite-loc}.
-As already remarked, it follows from Proposition \ref{thm-unicite-loc}, and the Remark which comes immediately after, that if $r\geq r_1$ then for any $x\in \cone_a(\alpha,r)$ there is a unique hyperbolic motion $\gamma:[0,+\infty)\to\Omega$, starting at $x$ at $t=0$, with limit shape $a$, and contained in the cone $\cone_a(\alpha,r)$.
+As already remarked, it follows from Proposition \ref{thm-unicite-loc}, and Remark \ref{rk-monot} that if $r\geq r_1$ then for any $x\in \cone_a(\alpha,r)$ there is a unique hyperbolic motion $\gamma:[0,+\infty)\to\Omega$, starting at $x$ at $t=0$, with limit shape $a$, and contained in the cone $\cone_a(\alpha,r)$.
 This is exactly item (1) in Theorem \ref{thm:cone}.
 In order to prove item (2) we shall show that when $r$ is big enough, then $\gamma$ is the unique element in $\calM_a$ with $\gamma(0)=x$.